 Where do I check in for my appointment?

-Physical therapy: Level one inside the physical therapy office by pharmacy
+Physical therapy: Level one inside the physical therapy office

 Dental: Level two at the dental office located by the northwest corner of the building

 Big Red Resilience and Well-Being: Level one, by the north entrance

 What is your cancellation policy?